 |Cracks in the walls from movement||Holes in walls left by tenant removing picture hooks or shelves they had installed|

 |Water stain on carpet from rain through leaking roof or bad plumbing||Water stain on carpet caused by overflowing bath or indoor pot plants|

-A small amount of interest will be paid to you when you get your bond back.
+A small amount of interest may be paid to you when you get your bond back.
 The majority of the income earned from the collective pool of rental bonds is used to fund a range of services that benefit all tenants, such as funding the NSW Civil and Administrative Tribunal and organisations across New South Wales under the Tenants Advice and Advocacy Program.